scala/docs.scala-lang/_style/method-invocation.md

 calling `println()`.
 This convention mirrors the method declaration convention given above.

-Religiously observing this convention will dramatically improve code readability and will make it much easier to understand at a glance the most basic operation of any given method.
+Observing this convention improves code readability and will make it much easier to understand at a glance the most basic operation of any given method.
 Resist the urge to omit parentheses simply to save two characters!